YyyiHu/is-it-/README.md

 ### With Account

 - **Submit Epigrams**: Click the pencil icon to add your own epigrams
-- **View History**: Click the calendar icon to see your submissions
+- **View History**: Click the history icon to see your submissions (ordered by last updated time)
+  - Select any of your submissions to display it
+  - Edit or delete your own epigrams
-- **Settings**: Click the gear icon to configure auto-reload preferences
+- **Settings**: Click the gear icon to configure auto-reload preferences (default: 5 minutes)
 - **Refresh**: Click the refresh button to immediately load a new epigram

 ## Technology Stack